 Lady Flora Letanka

 A leader in Teach First from 2010, leading and developing high-impact alumni programmes, including the well-reputed Teach First Innovation Unit, which has resulted in 23 new education ventures prototyped, 15 ventures incubated and over 40 growing social enterprises supported to work with 2564 schools and 209,600 pupils in the lowest socio-economic areas in England and Wales.
+Flora lives in St Albans and is a Governor of St Michaels Church of England VA Primary School.

 Alban Academies Trust | Sharing educational excellence